The Importance of Health and Sleep

 Sleep and Obesity & Hunger

 Sleep deprivation can lead to weight gain and increased hunger.
 There are a number of reasons as to how or why someone may gain weight.
 Ghrelin and leptin are the hormones that signal the body’s hunger and fullness cues, respectively.
 During sleep deprivation, ghrelin levels are increased while leptin levels are decreased.
 This leaves you feeling hungrier and less full.
 This eventually leads to overeating and weight gain.
-People who suffer with sleep deprivation also turn to food for comfort.
+People who suffer from sleep deprivation also turn to food for comfort.

 Sleep and Mental Health